 First of all, I’m cheating a little and starting with the Georgian era because Antoine Lavoisier, the great French chemist, was a catalyst for the modern scientific revolution.
 Considered the father of modern chemistry, as well as an influential thinker in biology, he was the first man to isolate oxygen (he came up with its name) and the first to explain its role in combustion.
 He also pioneered a number of fundamental discoveries—the fact that matter may change forms but always remained the same—and stressed the concepts of empirical observation as key to the scientific method.

 Lavoiser also used science for the public good.
 He worked on getting fresh water, hygiene, was key in establishing the metric system, and served on committees to reform social ills.
 Alas, as a member of the aristocracy he came under attack during the French Revolution.
 He was sent to the guillotine in 1794—the judge said “”The Republic has no need of scientists or chemists.”
 (This is not a political blog, so I shall refrain from comment . . . however France soon lamented the decision to execute a man of such genius.)

 In England, the star of Regency science was the charismatic Cornishman, Humphry Davy.
 A poet as well as a man of science, Davy first rose to prominence studying gases at The Pneumatic Institution (He experimented on himself and suggested using laughing gas as a minor anesthetic for operations, which was ignored until way later) He then was invited to be a lecturer at the Royal Institution, and took the town by storm!

 An entertaining speaker, he made the public scientific lectures huge popular with the beau monde.
 (Ladies were known to send billet doux to his private office—often wrapped in silky undergarments—inviting him to give them private tutorials.)
 He made scientists (I use the word, even though it wasn’t coined until 1834 by William Whewell) the hot celebrities of the day—the equivalent of rock stars!
-(The satirical cartoon by Gillray at the top of the blog shows Davy lecturing at the RI—and show how he was a household name.)
+(The satirical cartoon by Gillray at the top of the blog shows Davy lecturing at the RI—and illustrates how he was a household name.)